-- 4.2.2 Experts retained by the receiving party's outside counsel of record to whom disclosure is reasonably necessary, and who have signed the Agreement to Be Bound (Exhibit A); - 4.2.3 The Court and its personnel; - 4.2.4 Outside court reporters and their staff; - 4.2.5 Professional jury or trial consultants, mock jurors, and professional vendors to whom disclosure is reasonably necessary, and who have signed the Agreement to Be Bound (Exhibit A); - 4.2.6 In preparation for or during their depositions, witnesses in the action to whom disclosure is reasonably necessary); and - 4.2.7 The author or recipient of a document containing the material, or a custodian or other person who otherwise possessed or knew the information. - 4.4 Procedures for Approving or Objecting to Disclosure of HIGHLY CONFIDENTIAL ATTORNEY EYES ONLY Material to In-House Counsel or Experts.
-Unless agreed to in writing by the designator: - 4.4.1 A receiving party seeking to disclose to in-house counsel any material designated HIGHLY CONFIDENTIAL ATTORNEY EYES ONLY must first make a written request to the designator providing the full name of the in-house counsel, the city and state of such counsel's residence, and such counsel's current and reasonably foreseeable future primary job duties and responsibilities in sufficient detail to determine present or potential involvement in any competitive decision-making. - 4.4.3 A receiving party that makes a request and provides the information specified in paragraphs 4.4.1 or 4.4.2 may disclose the designated material to the identified in-house counsel or expert unless, within seven days of delivering the request, the party receives a written objection from the designator providing detailed grounds for the objection.

-4.4.4 All challenges to objections from the designator shall proceed under L.R.
+- 4.4.2 Experts retained by the receiving party's outside counsel of record to whom disclosure is reasonably necessary, and who have signed the Agreement to Be Bound (Exhibit A); - 4.4.3 The Court and its personnel; - 4.4.4 Outside court reporters and their staff; - 4.4.5 Professional jury or trial consultants, mock jurors, and professional vendors to whom disclosure is reasonably necessary, and who have signed the Agreement to Be Bound (Exhibit A); - 4.4.6 In preparation for or during their depositions, witnesses in the action to whom disclosure is reasonably necessary; and - 4.4.7 The author or recipient of a document containing the material. - 4.5 Procedures for Approving or Objecting to Disclosure of HIGHLY CONFIDENTIAL ATTORNEY EYES ONLY Material to In-House Counsel.
+Unless agreed to in writing by the designator: - 4.5.1 A receiving party seeking to disclose to in-house counsel any material designated HIGHLY CONFIDENTIAL ATTORNEY EYES ONLY must first make a written request to the designator providing the full name of the in-house counsel, the city and state of such counsel's residence, and such counsel's current and reasonably foreseeable future primary job duties and responsibilities in sufficient detail to determine present or potential involvement in any competitive decision-making. - 4.5.2 A receiving party that makes a request and provides the information specified in paragraphs 4.4.1 may disclose the designated material to the identified in-house counsel unless, within seven (7) days of delivering the request, the party receives a written objection from the designator providing detailed grounds for the objection. - 4.5.3 All challenges to objections from the designator shall proceed under L.R.
 37-1 through L.R.
 37-4.